Skip to content

 Key facts at a glance

-5. Travel access.
-Paris CDG for the Yonne Valley + Île-de-France-border cluster (70-90 minutes); Lyon-Saint-Exupéry for the Côte d'Or + Saône-et-Loire cluster (75-90 minutes); TGV from Le Creusot, Beaune, Chalon-sur-Saône, Joigny, and Dijon.
+6. Travel access.
+Paris CDG serves the northern Yonne and Île-de-France clusters; Lyon-Saint-Exupéry serves the Côte d'Or and Saône-et-Loire, with TGV links from Le Creusot, Beaune, Chalon-sur-Saône, Joigny, and Dijon.

 Archetype guide